QUICKLY BUILD LASTING GARDENING SKILLS * GROW YOUR THRIVING DREAM GARDEN NOW

 Some years we’re preserving fresh food we didn’t grow.

 Some years you just can’t rely on your own farm — large or small — to produce foods for preserving.
 But, you can still gather the season’s best to freeze, can or dry for the long winter ahead.
 And, one year we found ourselves in that boat.
 If you’re seeking information on harvesting and preserving, be sure to join our online Academy for lessons in planting, harvesting, cooking, and preserving the season’s best!

 The year we moved, we missed out on harvesting, but preserving still happened!

-It isn’t that our crops failed.
+It wasn’t that our crops failed.
 Rather, we just didn’t plant much in the way of a seasonal veggie garden.
-We were just too busy preparing our home for sale, buying a new home, packing, moving, repairing, unpacking & all that jazz — all in the midst of the annual seeding, sowing and early harvesting window.
-So here we are in August with just a few potted peppers and tomatoes, a single container with cucumbers, several potted herbs and a new field filled with enough blackberries to take over the world and feed an army.
+We were just too busy preparing our home for sale, buying a new home, packing, moving, repairing, unpacking & all that jazz — all in the midst of the annual seeding, sowing, and early harvesting window.
+So there we were in August with just a few potted peppers and tomatoes, a single container with cucumbers, several potted herbs, and a new field filled with enough blackberries to take over the world and feed an army.

 But, about the only thing we’ll be preserving from our own garden this year is those blackberries!

 If your garden failed you or you just didn’t get around to planting it…